MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/obo-create-aad-application.md

 1. In the upper-left corner of the Azure portal, select **All services** , and then search for and select **Azure AD B2C**.
 1. Select **Identity providers**, and then select **New OpenID Connect provider**.
 1. In the **Name** field, enter **Account Manager B2B Sign-in**.
 This exact name is required and cannot be modified.
 1. In the **Metadata URL** field, enter the URL of the Azure B2B OpenID Connect Configuration document.
-For example, enter `https://login.microsoftonline.com/<TENANTID>/v2.0/.well-known/openid-configuration`, where `<TENANTID>` is your tenant ID.
+For example, enter `https://login.microsoftonline.com/<TENANT-NAME>/v2.0/.well-known/openid-configuration`, where `<TENANT-NAME>` is your tenant Azure AD B2B ID.

     > [!NOTE]
     > The URL must use HTTPS.

 1. In the **Client ID** field, enter the application ID that you copied earlier.
 1. In the **Client secret** field, enter the client secret that you copied earlier.
-1. In the **Scope** field, enter the **OpenID profile Azure B2B Application ID URI** (for example, "openid profile api://88760a037-ea1e-4e04-8e50-0a8dfcb4eb50/user_impersonation").
-This URI should match the application ID URI of the Azure B2B Azure AD application.
+1. In the **Scope** field, enter the **openID profile Azure-B2B-Application-ID-URI/user_impersonation** where **Azure-B2B-Applicatio-ID-URI** of the Azure B2B Azure AD application.
+For example, "openid profile api://88760a037-ea1e-4e04-8e50-0a8dfcb4eb50/user_impersonation".
 1. In the **Response Mode** field, select **form\_post**.
 1. In the **Response Type** field, select **code**.
 1. Under **Identity provider claims mapping**, select the following claims: